femidacosta/reading-notes/README.md

 - [ ] Take the time to reflect on your effort
 - [ ] Learn another...programming Language
 - [ ] Do a motivational dance <sup> / whatever works for you </sup>
-- [ ] Feel good about your progress, the connections you have made in your brain and with others on the course:tada:
+- [ ] Feel good about your progress, the connections you have made in your brain and with others on the course :tada:

 Here is a link to my [Github Profile](https://github.com/femidacosta).